 It was therefore decided to change the plan to place more emphasis on prevention of the spread of disease to wild ungulates, requiring that livestock in those villages located around Tandoureh National Park be vaccinated thoroughly.
 In September and October 2015 the plan was implemented, with more than 52,000 head of livestock receiving vaccination against PPR, including those in all villages located around the park’s perimeter.
 The costs of the plan were completely covered by the IVO.

 As the next step, we are assessing the prevalence of infectious diseases among local livestock and herd dogs present around the park.
-Led by the Project vet, we are visiting local herds to check common diseases, and visited households are advised on prevention and treatment.
+Led by the Foundation vet, we are visiting local herds to check common diseases, and visited households are advised on prevention and treatment.
 Furthermore, blood samples are taken from some 15% of each village’s dogs, particularly those belonging to families who graze their animals next to the park.
 In 2016, a veterinary student will carry out lab studies in the Faculty of Veterinary Medicine at the University of Tehran to detect occurrences of several diseases, including CDV, rabies and parvovirus.